-16. Acquisitions
+17. Acquisitions

 On June 20, 2014, we acquired an approximate 82% ownership interest in CPH Capital Fondsmaeglerselskab A/S ("CPH"), a Danish asset management firm that manages approximately \$3 billion in global core equity assets for institutional investors, for a cash payment of \$64.4 million.
-We also recorded redeemable noncontrolling interest of \$17.0 million relating to the fair value of the remaining approximate 18% of CPH.
-The valuation of the fair value of assets and liabilities acquired has been determined provisionally.
+The valuation of the fair value of assets and liabilities acquired was determined provisionally as of June 30, 2014.
 The excess of the purchase price over the fair value of identifiable assets acquired resulted in the preliminary recognition of \$85.8 million of goodwill as of June 30, 2014.
-Adjustments, if any, will be recorded to goodwill upon the completion of the valuation.
-This acquisition will not have a significant impact on revenues and earnings.
+Upon completion of the valuation, during the third quarter of 2014 we recorded \$24.1 million of definite-lived intangible assets relating to separately-managed account relationships and \$3.5 million of indefinite-lived intangible assets relating to an acquired fund's investment contract.
+As a result of the recording of intangible assets, as well as other minor adjustments, recorded goodwill as of September 30, 2014 for this acquisition is \$58.1 million.
+We also recorded redeemable non-controlling interest of \$16.5 million relating to the fair value of the remaining approximate 18% of CPH.
+This acquisition does not have a significant impact on revenues and earnings.
 As a result, we have not provided supplemental pro forma information.